elementalcollision/GraphMemory-IDE/docs/condon-migration/TASK-003-B_IMPLEMENTATION_SUMMARY.md

 1. **Complete Component Mapping**: All components properly assigned to appropriate runtimes
 2. **Robust Migration Strategy**: Feature flag-based gradual rollout with monitoring
-3. **Seamless Compatibility**: Integration layer for CPython-Condon communication
+3. **Seamless Compatibility**: Integration layer for CPython-Codon communication
 4. **Comprehensive Thread Safety**: Framework for all runtime types
 5. **Production Monitoring**: Prometheus metrics and alerting
 6. **Extensive Documentation**: Complete usage examples and guides

-The implementation provides a solid foundation for the gradual migration of GraphMemory-IDE components to Condon runtime while maintaining system stability, performance, and user satisfaction.
+The implementation provides a solid foundation for the gradual migration of GraphMemory-IDE components to Codon runtime while maintaining system stability, performance, and user satisfaction.

 **Status: ✅ COMPLETED SUCCESSFULLY**